pavel-maltsev/IBM-IIDR-deployment/IIDR on Ubuntu 03 - deploy IIDR.md

 Run Configuration Tool

-Name of new instance - DB2SOURCE  (will be visible in Management Console)
+Name of new instance - `DB2SOURCE`  (will be visible in Management Console)

-Port number  - may keep default - 10901
+Port number  - may keep default - `10901`

-Staging Storage Disk - for the test case 20GB is enough
+Staging Storage Disk - for the test case `20GB` is enough

-Maximum memory allowed for instance - keep default
+Maximum memory allowed for instance - keep `default`

 Manage encryption profiles?
-Always answer - YES even if not needed
+Always answer - `YES` even if not needed

 Add encryption profile

-Profile name = "none" (no quotes needed)
+Profile name = `none` (no quotes needed)

 Engine-to-engine encryption enabled - select 2-Disabled